angdealba/symbolic/README.md

         - Description: links a Patient object to an Appointment object in the database to indicate that the appointment was scheduled for the patient
         - Returns a single Appointment object and a 200 OK on success, and a 404 Not Found if there was an error or either of the specified objects cannot be found in the database.
 Appointment objects contain an integer identifier "id", a date value "dateTime" specifying when the appointment will take place, and an integer value "cost" representing the cost of the appointment.
         - Fields: an integer param "patientId" specifying the id of the Patient and an integer param "appointmentId" specifying the id of the Appointment
-        - Sample params: ?patientId=2&appointmentId=3
     - DELETE
         - Description: removes a database link between a Patient object and an Appointment object to indicate that the patient cancelled the appointment
         - Returns a 204 No Content if the link was successfully removed, and a 404 Not Found if there was an error or either of the specified objects cannot be found in the database.
-        - Fields: an integer param "patientId" specifying the id of the Patient and an integer param "appointmentId" specifying the id of the Appointment
+        - Body fields: an integer param "patientId" specifying the id of the Patient and an integer param "appointmentId" specifying the id of the Appointment
-        - Sample params: ?patientId=2&appointmentId=3

 #### Practitioner Data Endpoints
 - /api/practitioner